About Us

 Lee Brottman, Owner.
 Lee has worked in marketing since 1984 and became a small business owner in 1992.
 When founder May Brottman passed in 2010, Lee inherited the company and has been continuing her legacy to give wider access to individual tales determined by individual needs.

-Natalie Brottman, User and Research Support.
-A third-generation member of the Tales Unlimited team, Natalie recently completed her MLIS with a focus on public and digital libraries at the University of Wisconsin-Milwaukee.
-She has worked as a writing and research peer-tutor at college and university writing centers since 2015, and holds a bachelor's degree in philosophy and Norwegian with a linguistics concentration from St. Olaf College.
+Natalie Brottman, Content Manager and User Support.
+A third-generation member of the Tales Unlimited team, Natalie holds an M.L.I.S. with a focus on public and digital libraries from the University of Wisconsin-Milwaukee and B.A. in Philosophy and Norwegian with a Linguistics Concentration from St. Olaf College.
+After working as a writing and research peer-tutor at college and university writing centers for several years while completing her studies, she transitioned to public library reference and programming upon the completion of her graduate studies in 2020.

 Hope Hatfield, Technical Manager.